cambridge-cares/TheWorldAvatar/Agents/_DerivationPaper/README.md

 There are 222 buildings being affected by the (hypothetical) flood event.
 Running the `attach_labels` function in [data_preparation.py] will attach an `affected` label (specified in `data_preparation.py`) to all property IRIs listed in the [affected_property_iris] csv file.
 This will be used to mock the geospatial queries to obtain buildings within a flood polygon.

+## 2. Initialise Property Price Index

+Running the [data_preparation.py] module as main script also initialises the Property Price Index (PPI) in both KG and RDB.
+The initially uploaded PPI data only includes values until August 2022 (i.e. excluding the most recent month at time of writing, September 2022).
+To update the instantiated Property Price Index and hence trigger a second cascade of derivations, run [property_price_index.py] as main script.

 # Authors #
 Markus Hofmeister (mh807@cam.ac.uk), November 2022